Tech Specs & FAQs

 Dialog driven, this approach lets you create tests based on argument and stdin inputs to match expected output.
 You can create several tests cases for each assessment to ensure full code coverage.
 Caters for at least 80% of cases.

-Single and multiple response MCQs.
-Supports negative points for incorrect answers.
+Yes, single and multiple response MCQs.
+Codio supports negative points for incorrect answers.

 Secondary faculty members can review the grading and assign a parallel grade.
 These grades can be reviewed to ensure grading consistency.